Linode Library Home

 Modify User Accounts

-Create a group for the users who will only have SFTP access:
+1. Create a system group for users whom you want to restrict to SFTP access:

-Next, you'll need to modify the user accounts that you wish to restrict to using only SFTP.
+2. Modify the user accounts that you wish to restrict to SFTP.
 Issue the following commands for each account, substituting the appropriate username.
 Please keep in mind that this will prevent these users from being able to log into a remote shell session.
-If you don't want to restrict your existing users, you may add new user accounts for file transfer purposes using the adduser command.

 usermod -G filetransfer username